m3g/ComplexMixtures.jl/docs/src/example1.md

 ## [Data, packages, and execution](@id data-example1)

-The files required to run this example are:
+The files required to run this example are available at [[this link]](https://zenodo.org/records/17202344/files/example1.zip?download=1), and are:

-- [system.pdb](https://raw.githubusercontent.com/m3g/ComplexMixturesExamples/main/Protein_in_Glycerol/Data/system.pdb): The PDB file of the complete system.
+- `system.pdb`: The PDB file of the complete system.
-- [glyc50_traj.dcd](https://www.dropbox.com/scl/fi/zfq4o21dkttobg2pqd41m/glyc50_traj.dcd?rlkey=el3k6t0fx6w5yiqktyx96gzg6&dl=0): Trajectory file.
+- `glyc50_traj.dcd`: Trajectory file.
 This is a 1GB file, necessary for running from scratch the calculations.

 To run the scripts, we suggest the following procedure:

 1. Create a directory, for example `example1`.
-2. Copy the required data files above to this directory.
+2. Unzip and copy the required data files above to this directory.
 3. Launch `julia` in that directory, activate the directory environment, and install the required packages.
    This is done by launching Julia and executing:
    ```julia